-The agriculture sector in India is a source of livelihood, either direct or indirect, to 60–70% of the country’s population.
-Half of the population is employed in the sector, cultivating a rich array of crops for food and fibre on an astounding total of 156.46 million hectares of arable land.
-It then hardly comes as a surprise when the country’s agri-food supply chain happens to be majorly supply driven, catering to the diverse needs and preferences of consumers not just in India, but also overseas.
+The agriculture sector in India is a source of livelihood, either direct or indirect, for 60–70% of the country’s population.
+Half of the population is employed in the sector, cultivating a rich array of crops for food and fiber on an astounding total of 156.46 million hectares of arable land.
+It then hardly comes as a surprise when the country’s agri-food supply chain happens to be majorly supply-driven, catering to the diverse needs and preferences of consumers not just in India, but also overseas.

-The agri supply chain has a fair share of challenges that affect the supply and the movement of an agri-food produce from one end to the other.
+The agri-food supply chain has a fair share of challenges that affect the supply and the movement of agri-food produce from one end to the other.
 These challenges are further defined by the needs of each of the different actors.

 Up to 30% of the food produced globally for human consumption is wasted or lost at different points along the food supply chain.
-Losses during processing is from 14%–21% in developing regions, and less than 2% in developed regions.
+Losses during processing are from 14% to 21% in developing regions and less than 2% in developed regions.
 However, in the case of fruits and vegetables, losses at the harvest stage and during sorting and grading are higher in industrialized regions, presumably due to some of them being rejected for not meeting the quality standards set by retailers.

-Furthermore, the digital footprint of consumer interests based on their activity on e-commerce websites or their engagement with online advertisements is generating volumes of data, which gives clear insights on consumer preferences and the current trends.
-These insights on consumer behaviour, when combined with data from producers and traders of agri-commodities, also empower enterprises to cater better to consumer demands, or in some cases, even start a new trend that creates a demand for a product or service.
+Furthermore, the digital footprint of consumer interests based on their activity on e-commerce websites or their engagement with online advertisements is generating volumes of data, which gives clear insights into consumer preferences and current trends.
+These insights on consumer behavior, when combined with data from producers and traders of agri-commodities, also empower enterprises to cater better to consumer demands, or in some cases, even start a new trend that creates a demand for a product or service.